Évaluer les actifs intangibles lors d'une acquisition d'entreprise

 Types of intangible assets

-2. Goodwill : Represents company reputation, customer loyalty and supplier relationships.
+2. Goodwill : Represents the company's reputation, customer loyalty, and supplier relationships.

 3. Trademarks : Includes trade names, logos and slogans.